MasterTemple/NexusForce/README.md

     Visible with `!mythran` command

 # Issues:
-I don't know if the stat emojis will work if someone hosts this bot without it being in the server that contains these emojis.\
+I don't know if the server emojis will work if someone hosts this bot without it being in the server that contains these emojis.
+If not, contact me and I can help you set them up.
 # Some screenshots:
 # !kit
 ![img.png](src/img.png)